-The term radiation refers to energy that travels through space or matter in the form of energetic waves or particles.
+The term radiation refers to the energy that travels through space or matter in the form of energetic waves or particles.
 When radiation occurs, the waves move out in all directions from the producer of the energy.
-Radiation can be ionizing, which means it has the capacity to modify the ions of an atom, or non-ionizing, in which it does not possess that ability.
+Dive into radiation examples and the types of radiation.

 Examples of Everyday Radiation